ngeor/blog/README.md

 ## Tags

-The custom script `preprocessor.rb` generates tag pages for categories.
+The custom script `preprocessor.rb` generates tag pages.
 The tags need to be specified in the post's front-matter using the human-friendly name (e.g. `.net` instead of `dot-net`).

 ## Pages